Samsung Galaxy Wi-Fi Keeps Disconnecting: 8 Quick Fixes

 #Bottom Line

 Turn off Switch to Mobile Data first.
-On both phones we tested, that one toggle stopped the disconnect-and-jump-to-cellular loop, and it takes under a minute.
+That toggle directly controls the disconnect-and-jump-to-cellular loop, and it’s quick to check.

 If your Galaxy still drops only at home, treat it as a router problem and split your bands into separate names so you can lock onto the steadier one.
 Save the full network reset for last, since you’ll be re-entering every Wi-Fi password afterward.
 Locked out while troubleshooting and can’t recall a credential?
 Here’s how to recover if you forgot your Samsung Galaxy password.